TheArjunAgarwal/haskell2025/chapters-typ/ch07_advanced_lists.typ

   go l (m:ms) = (l,m) : (go l ms)
 ```

-Finally, let's talk a bit more about our pythogorean triplets example at the start of this section.
+Finally, let's talk a bit more about our pythagorian triplets example at the start of this section.
 ```
--- | A naive way to get pythogorean triplets pythNaive :: Int -> [(Int, Int, Int)] pythNaive n = [(x,y,z) |
+-- | A naive way to get pythagorian triplets pythNaive :: Int -> [(Int, Int, Int)] pythNaive n = [(x,y,z) |
           x <- [1..n],